bplmaps/lmec-main-site/content/articles/howdy-realtors.md

 That statement is probably a little exaggerated, since [this style of pictorial map had been around for decades](https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:cj82kv761/full/full/0/default.jpg) by 1926, but the NAREB map remains a fascinating object for all sorts of reasons.

 In it, we find Realtors[^1a46] across North America flocking to Tulsa, Oklahoma for NAREB's annual convention.
 Local board representatives wisecrack about their colleagues, and each state spotlights a well-known trope (or two) for which it's known.
-Watchful eyes pockmark, literally, {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f463831d/full/full/0/default.jpg" >}} a sack {{< /popup >}} of Idahoan potatoes; in Wyoming, [horses draw a covered wagon east](wagon).
-Sun shines, corn grows, and this year, "[all roads lead to Tulsa](roads)."
+[Watchful eyes pockmark](https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f463831d/2650,3172,1643,1021/full/0/default.jpg) a sack of Idahoan potatoes; in Wyoming, [horses draw a covered wagon east](https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f463831d/4296,3269,1426,1028/full/0/default.jpg).
+Sun shines, corn grows, and this year, "all roads lead to Tulsa."

 Landing at [the intersection between mapping and art](https://www.jstor.org/stable/40233956?seq=1#metadata_info_tab_contents), pictorial maps like these were often produced to be eye-catching and attention-grabbing.
 It doesn't really matter that Ignatz Sahula omits geographic features like Virginia's Eastern Shore; his primary objective isn't [preserving shape or area](https://www.leventhalmap.org/digital-exhibitions/bending-lines/how-to-bend/projections/), but rather connecting emotionally with an audience.
 He doesn't need the Eastern Shore to convince the nation's Realtors that, if they miss this year's convention in Tulsa, they'll be missing out on much, much more.